-The major benefit of a triple net leased property is that the property owner has little to no day to day management responsibility.
+The major benefit of a triple net leased property is that the property owner has little-to-no day to day management responsibility.
 These tasks are handled by the tenant.
 As a result, triple net properties can produce a passive stream of cash flow that is beneficial for those who want to own real estate, but don’t have the time or expertise needed to manage it.

-The downsides to a triple net leased rental property are: they are expensive, competition for the best ones can be intense, and they tend to be occupied by a single tenant.
+The downsides to a triple net leased rental property are that they are expensive, competition for the best ones can be intense, and they tend to be occupied by a single tenant.
 If a single tenant were to decide not to renew their lease, the property could quickly become 100% vacant and expensive to retrofit for a new tenant.